Code-the-Dream-School/react-guidebook/README.md

 - Rubrics for weekly code submissions
 - Mentor feedback and suggestions for curriculum

+## Onboarding

+Check out our onboarding resources for new mentors on the [Getting Started](https://github.com/Code-the-Dream-School/node-express-guidebook/wiki/Getting-Started) page!

 ## Details of contents

 ### Teaching notes